Ruling out light axions: the writing is on the wall: Conclusion

 \section{Conclusion}

 We have revisited the cosmological domain wall problem which poses a serious threat to the QCD axion.
-If the Peccei-Quinn symmetry breaks after inflation, then in any model with $\NDW>1$ quarks charged under $U(1)_\text{PQ}$, a network of domain walls is created and comes to dominate over both radiation and matter.
+If the Peccei-Quinn symmetry breaks after inflation, then in any model with $\NDW>1$ quarks charged under $\Upq$, a network of domain walls is created and comes to dominate over both radiation and matter.
 Such an universe undergoes power-law inflation without end, incompatible with the universe we observe today.

 Finding a mechanism which can make the walls collapse is challenging.
-The introduction of a statistical bias in the population of the vacuum states results in exponential decay of the wall network, however, the vast separation of the relevant scales in the field space --- $\fpq$, $H_\text{infl}$, and $\LQCD$ --- make it difficult to generate the necessary bias.
+A statistical bias induced by inflation in the population of the vacuum states results in exponential decay of the wall network, however, the vast separation of the relevant scales in the field space --- $\fpq$, $\Hinfl$, and $\LQCD$ --- means that the necessary bias cannot be generated.

-Another way to make the wall network decay is to introduce a small tilt in the potential.
+The other known way to make the wall network decay is to introduce a small tilt in the potential.
 However thus explicitly breaking the symmetry leads to the reappearance of the strong-$CP$ problem, hence the tilt is limited by the experimental upper limit on the neutron EDM.
-If the tilt results, as is usually assumed, from a non-renormalisable, Planck scale suppressed operator, then its dimension is tightly constrained.
+If the tilt results, as is usually assumed, from a non-renormalisable, Planck scale suppressed operator reflecting violation of the global $\Upq$ symmetry by quantum gravity effects, then its dimension is tightly constrained.
 As measurements of the neutron EDM improve further, this window will eventually close altogether.

 Independent of the mechanism, the energy density in the domain walls is released as gravitational waves and relativistic axions which subsequently turn non-relativistic, both of which are constrained by observations.
-We find that QCD axion models (e.g. DFSZ) with $\NDW>1$ and post-inflationary Peccei-Quinn breaking are robustly ruled out for $\fpq >\SI{9.4e7}{GeV}$, corresponding to $m_a < 60$~meV.
-Experimental searches must thus focus on higher mass axions which are cosmologically still viable.
+We find that QCD axion models with $\NDW>1$ and post-inflationary Peccei-Quinn breaking are severely constrained, e.g. for the DFSZ axion with $\NDW=6$, we require $\fpq \lesssim \SI{5.4e8}{GeV}$, i.e. $m_a \gtrsim 11$~meV.
+Experimental searches must thus focus on higher mass axions which are cosmologically still viable, and can have noticeable effects on stellar energy loss.